unifi-consortium/ac-power/README.md

 let alpha_beta_zero = AlphaBeta0::from(abc);
 ```

+<div class="warning">This crate uses a power-variant rather than power-invariant versions of the transforms, which seems to be the more common convention among industry tooling and DSP.</div>

+<div class="warning">Due to floating point rounding errors, these transforms are not perfectly reversible.
+For example if you did the following conversion Abc-->AlphaBeta-->Abc, the resulting Abc value would not be exactly equal to the original.</div>

+# Trigonometry

-The library also include [trigometric functions](crate::trig), which are useful when converting between stationary and roatating reference frames.
+The library also includes a [trig module](crate::trig), which is useful when converting between stationary and rotating reference frames.

 ```rust
 use ac_power::{Abc, Dq0};